-Thirteen of the Mentoring Center’s 23 alumni have been able to sustain their digital media startups beyond their year with the Mentoring Center, while the rest have used the lessons they learned from their experience to pursue new projects.
+Nearly 40 of the Mentoring Center’s 47 alumni have been able to sustain their digital media startups beyond their year with the Mentoring Center, while the rest have used the lessons they learned from their experience to pursue new projects.

 About the Fellowship

 IJNet and a group of experts who serve as the project’s mentors choose 16 semi-finalists from the pool of applicants to participate in a month-long online training seminar that will help them further hone their proposed action plans.